iamsilvio/deleteonerror.com/content/posts/nftables-intro.md

 ## Step 3: Starting the firewall

-If you check the status of your firewall `sudo service nftables status`, you will see that it is not yet running.
+If you check the status of your firewall with `sudo service nftables status`, you will see that it is not yet running.
-So let's reload the configuration by running `sudo nft -f /etc/nftables.conf/` and check it by running `sudo nft list table inet filter -n -a`.
+So let's reload the configuration by running `sudo nft -f /etc/nftables.conf` and check if the configuration is correctly loaded by running `sudo nft list table inet filter -n -a`.

 If there are no errors, we start the firewall by running `sudo service nftables start`!

 If you want to secure your ssh connection even more you can continue with [Securing ssh connections with ed25519 keys]({{< ref "Securingsshconnections.md" >}})